RodrigoZepeda/deltapif/README.md

 ## Installation

-You can install the development version of pifes like so:
+You can install the development version of deltapif with:

 ``` r
 remotes::install_github("RodrigoZepeda/deltapif")